dfinity/awesome-internet-computer/README.md

 - [Hero](https://github.com/stanleygjones/hackathon) - A random "killer app" generator inspired by the Wu-Tang Name Generator.

+## Example apps from the DFINITY team

+- [IC Game Terminal](https://github.com/matthewhammer/ic-game-terminal) - Keyboard input (⌨) and graphical output (📺) for programs on the Internet Computer.

+- [Journey](https://github.com/hansl/journey) - An open blog engine written for the Internet Computer.

+- [Reversi](https://github.com/ninegua/reversi) - A multiplayer Reversi Game on Internet Computer.

+- [Superheroes](https://github.com/enzoh/superheroes) - A simple example that demonstrates how to build a CRUD application on the Internet Computer using Motoko and React.

 ## Motoko resources

 - [Vessel package manager](https://github.com/kritzcreek/vessel)

 ## Motoko libraries